jillusc/Forum20_React/README.md

 ## Improvements/Bug fixes

-The app is not yet presented in a completed or optimal state and would benefit from the following modifications and enhancements:
+The app would benefit from the following modifications and enhancements:

-   - Addressing the tests that failed to pass, particularly around functionality of post editing.
-See <u>[documentation](README%20images/forum20%20testing.pdf)</u>.
-   - A feature for retrieving a forgotten password
-   - An option for the user to delete their account
    - Ensuring application of the active class (NavLink style) upon all page reloads
    - Improving the visibilty of Follow/Unfollow buttons in the 'Most followed profiles' box so users can see at a glance which profiles they currently follow
-   - Expanding the Activity page to include the display of, for example, the logged-in user's likes and follows
+   - An option for the user to delete their account
+   - A feature for retrieving a forgotten password
    - The logo could be remade to render more sharply.

 ## Credits